-To lose/burn fat you need to consume less calories than your body uses.
-When your body doesn’t have enough calories for energy, it uses the energy stored as glycogen in your muscle first, and then your fat stores.
+Basically, to lose/burn fat you need to consume fewer calories than your body uses.
+When your body doesn’t have enough calories for energy it uses the energy stored as glycogen in your muscle first, then your fat stores.
 We recommend you aim to lose 1lb of fat per week, any more and it gets hard; see the numbers below:

-The amount of calories you need depends on your gender, age, height, weight and activity levels.
-Use this calculator to calculate the amount of calories you need per day, then take 500 calories off to lose 1lb per week, and 1,000kcal to lose 2lb per week.
+The amount of calories you need depends on your gender, age, height, weight, and activity.
+Use this calculator to calculate the amount of calories you need per day.
+Then take 500kcal off to lose 1lb per week, and 1,000kcal to lose 2lb per week.

-Whatever you eat, make sure you are getting all the nutrients you need for good health.
-If you want more information about what each nutrient does and what you need, read our article The Beginner’s Guide to Nutrition.
-You need to consume a balance of protein, fat (don’t avoid fat because it’s an essential nutrient; fat doesn't make you fat, excess calories make you fat), carbs and all 26 essential vitamins and mineral.
+Whatever you eat, make sure you’re getting all the nutrients you need for good health.
+If you want more information about what each nutrient does and what you need, we’ve got you covered with our Beginner’s Guide to Nutrition.

 To share with your friends, log in is required so that we can verify your identity and reward you for successful referrals.Log in to your account If you don't have a store account, you can create on here